My learnings from Feeding India

 Our facial recognition system began as a basic prototype tested within our office.
 After initial testing with a partner NGO, we scaled incrementally, continuously benchmarking our system against third-party solutions.
 This agile approach reduced error rates by 60% in just five short development cycles.
 Today, our model automatically updates monthly without any human intervention.

-Feeding India taught me that effective strategy must combine adaptability, empathy, and resourcefulness.
-Whether you're providing meals to children or serving millions through an app, these principles hold true: innovate within your means, center your approach on real human needs, iterate quickly, and create resilient systems that transcend individual leadership.
+Feeding India taught me that effective strategy needs adaptability, empathy, and resourcefulness.
+Whether you are providing meals to children or serving millions through an app, the pattern holds: work within your means, stay close to real human needs, iterate quickly, and build systems that survive individual leadership changes.

 If you've experienced similar lessons in a nonprofit or startup context, I'd love to hear what strategies worked for you!